Don't Forget About Returns

 As Brandon Batchelor, from Forbes Business Development Council, said, "Take it from me: I've been heavily involved in this industry for the better part of two decades.
 One of the most lamented grievances I've heard from nearly every e-tailer I've ever met was the returns process."
 He mentions that the most common complaints are costs involved with restocking items and the reverse logistics necessary, all while preserving your customer service model along the way.

 Having a seamless return process is a fundamental part of maintaining your business.
 According to MultichannelMerchant, 73% of consumers say that the returns experience determines whether they'll buy from a merchant again in the future.
 On top of that, 68% of shoppers say that an e-tailer's return policy is integral to their customer experience.
-The best overarching tip of returns is to keep them simple and easy.
+The best overarching tip for the returns process is to keep it simple and easy.
 Your customers are sure to return and sing your praises.

-Top five tips to make the return process seamless for clients:
+Top six tips to make the return process seamless for clients:

 Most Returns are the Company's Fault